Six Favorite Regions in France

 Normandy

-Rolling fields, picture-perfect villages, and searing World War II history make Normandy an awesome destination.
+Rolling fields, picture-perfect villages, and searing World War II history make Normandy in northern France an awesome destination.

-We lived for two months at an artist-in-residence place a few years ago.
-When we weren’t being artists in residence, we spent several happy days exploring this under-touristed area.
+I lived for two months at an artist-in-residence place in the Perche region of Normandy a few years ago.
+When my husband, artist Gregg Simpson, and I weren’t being artists/writers in residence, we spent several happy days exploring this under-touristed area.

 The stunning area of Étretat was a favorite of Monet’s